There are two things I think all knitters love: Quick Projects and Garter Stitch 🙂

 And maybe those are really the same thing!
 Because almost any project that uses garter stitch (where you knit every row – no purling!) usually turns out to be a project that moves along very quickly.

-A classic quick knitting pattern that uses garter stitch is the diagonal knit dishcloth.
+A favorite for quick knitting are the knitted dishcloth patterns that use garter stitch and are knit on the diagonal.
 They’re a perfect example of something practical you can complete after just a few hours of knitting, they’re easy enough for beginners, and yet they’re still a fun and relaxing project for old die hard knitters (like me!)

 Several years ago I wrote about my dishcloth pattern as being one of my favorites but since that time I’ve kept tweaking and trying some different things and now I have a NEW favorite (a No Holes version!) and updated corners and have put them all together in one printable pattern.

 But first a quick note – – no more #10 needles for my dishcloths.
 I made them that way many times, but have now decided I like them knit a little tighter.
 Any dishcloth I knit now I do on #7 needles.

 This is my new favorite knit dishcloth pattern, and it’s easy to do!
 The classic pattern for diagonal knit dishcloths uses a yarn over that creates holes along the edge.
 This is also how you keep increasing as you knit diagonally.
 But with a little tweak you can still increase and not have the holes.
 How?

 By using a reverse yarn-over.
 Instead of wrapping the yarn from the back to the front as you would normally do, you wrap the yarn from the front to the back.
 This might feel a little strange at first but as you knit along you’ll easily get used to it.
 This reverse yarn over let’s you keep increasing as you knit, but without creating a hole.
 I found this to be a nice change that created a sturdy dishcloth.